-The event will take place on May 11th and 12th in Austin, TX with great content and awesome keynotes!
-Join this new Texas tradition as we kickoff our inaugural event!
+The event will take place on June 14th and 15th in Austin, TX with great content and awesome keynotes!

 Meagan fell into the Salesforce ecosystem by accident and hasn’t looked back since, she has 3 Salesforce certifications and has been implementing and managing Salesforce environments since 2010.
 She is a self taught developer that loves to encourage Salesforce users, admins and developers to take their careers a step further with the Salesforce.
 Meagan currently co-leads the Houston Women In Tech user group.

 Barb was introduced to Salesforce in her former position at Southern Methodist University.
 Once bitten by the Salesforce bug, she couldn’t turn back.
-She is the Co-Leader of the Dallas Nonprofit User Group and enjoys helping nonprofits and higher ed salesforce customers understand and learn how salesforce can help them.
-Barb currently works at NTT DATA, Inc. as a Salesforce Administrator and also enjoys participating in the Dallas Area User Groups (WIT, Dallas User Group and an occasional visit to the Dallas Developers Group).
-“I enjoy the Salesforce Ohana – it is so contagious!”
-You can follow Barb on Twitter @bdietz972.
+She is the Co-Leader of the Dallas Nonprofit Trailblazer Community and enjoys helping nonprofits and higher ed salesforce customers understand and learn how Salesforce can help them.
+Barb was Co-Chair of the Sponsorship Committee in the inaugural Texas Dreamin’ event in 2017 and is the Venue Chairperson for 2018.
+Barb currently works at NTT DATA, Inc. as a Salesforce Administrator and also enjoys participating in other Dallas Area Trailblazer Community Groups (WIT, Dallas User Group and an occasional visit to the Dallas Developers Group).
+“I really enjoy the Salesforce Ohana – it is so contagious!”

 Courtney has been playing with Salesforce since 2010.
 Having experienced multiple positions from Admin to BSA to her current position as Senior Developer, she enjoys her “free time” role as the founder of the DFW Women in Tech user group where she gets to spread knowledge and help her colleagues steer their careers.
-She’s been slacking compared to these You can follow her on twitter at @courtneyswayze
+She’s been slacking compared to these.

 Art started using Salesforce in 2010 and has 3 certifications and loves helping nonprofits learn how Salesforce can help them accomplish their mission.
 He helped start the San Antonio User Group in 2012 and is so excited to see how the community has grown since.
 Art co-leads the San Antonio Nonprofit User Groups.